Skip to main content

 Intermediate

-Understanding that diet and lifestyle can influence is the first step.
+Understanding that diet and lifestyle can influence estrogen levels is the first step.
 The next is to translate that knowledge into a practical, actionable protocol.
 This involves a targeted approach to nutrition and daily habits, designed to work synergistically with your HCG therapy.

 The objective is to modulate the biochemical pathways that govern estrogen synthesis and metabolism, creating a systemic environment that favors hormonal balance.
 This is an endeavor in biological diplomacy, gently persuading your body’s enzymatic machinery to align with your health goals.